-This I2RS Architecture presumes that there is one I2RS protocol for control and data exchange.
+As agreed by the I2RS working group, this I2RS architecture assumes that there is a single I2RS protocol for control and data exchange; that protocol will be based on NETCONF[RFC6241] and RESTCONF [I-D.ietf-netconf-restconf].
 This helps meet the goal of simplicity and thereby enhances deployability.
-Whether such a protocol is built upon extending existing mechanisms or requires a new mechanism is under active investigation.
-That protocol may use several underlying transports (TCP, SCTP, DCCP), with suitable authentication and integrity protection mechanisms.
+That protocol may need to use several underlying transports (TCP, SCTP (stream control transport protocol), DCCP (Datagram Congestion Control Protocol)), with suitable authentication and integrity protection mechanisms.
 These different transports can support different types of communication (e.g. control, reading, notifications, and information collection) and different sets of data.
 Whatever transport is used for the data exchange, it must also support suitable congestion control mechanisms.
+The transports chosen should be operator and implementor friendly to ease adoption.